Our team

 Cheyne Specialist Nursing Team

-The Cheyne Specialist Nursing Team offers assessment and intervention service for children and young people up to 19 years old with a broad range of developmental differences.
+The Cheyne Specialist Nursing Team offers assessment and intervention services for children and young people up to 19 years old with a broad range of developmental differences.
 As a specialist service, referrals are typically made by professionals in the community or through the Cheyne service.

-A core aspect of the team’s work is supporting families—especially those with complex neuro-disabilities, Down’s syndrome and pre-school children on autism pathways.
+A core aspect of the team’s work is supporting families, especially those with complex neurodisabilities, Down’s syndrome, and pre-school children on autism pathways.

-For further information or to contact the team email: chelwest.ccdscnsteam@nhs.net
+For further information or to contact the team, email chelwest.ccdscnsteam@nhs.net.

 Community Paediatricians

-For questions about your appointment you can contact the appointments coordinator on 020 3315 6577.
+For questions about your appointment, you can contact the appointments coordinator on 020 3315 6577.

 The physiotherapy team provides: